Tim275/SERVERLESS-TODO-APP-FRONTEND/README.md

 ## Front-END-Feautures:

 1. All of the CRUD operations has been handled properly as the async actions
-2. An integrated JSON server holds and serves the data under the hood
-3. Added tasks also saved into the local storage of the client’s browser
+2. Added tasks also saved into the local storage of the client’s browser

 ## BACK-END-Feautures: